Marcus Silcock

 folio : twenty-eight short takes on the prose poem:

 Happy to have my work in this folio of prose poems.
 It is an interesting one- the prose poem.
-Sometimes I think I will go back to line breaks, but then the prose poem pulls me back in there.
-The cadence of the new sentence.
-The space between them.
-But lately, more and more surreal-absurd… Read more
+Sometimes I think I will go back to line breaks, but… Read more.

 -